Merkoba/Hue/configuration.md

 "room_state_default_media_layout"
 >Default media area (image, tv) layout, either column or row.

+"media_max_percentage"
+>Maximum percentage (height or width) media like TV or Chat can have

+"media_min_percentage"
+>Minimum percentage (height or width) media like TV or Chat can have

 "jwt_expiration"
 >How long jwt will be valid after login.